-In 1947, Paranawithana excavated the ramparts, moat and walled area to the west of Sigiriya rock.
+In 1947, Paranawithana excavated the ramparts, moat, and walled area to the west of Sigiriya Rock.
 The conservation of the exposed structures was carried on to reveal in fair detail a vast pleasure garden within the city in the western direction of the fort.
 The road, which is being used today was discovered during this excavation in 1966, and travelling along this way visitors can enjoy the full majestic view of the line lofty Sigiriya rock rising against the eastern sky.

 Sigiriya frescoes paintings in Sri Lanka are exquisitely painted in brilliant colours and these paintings resemble the Ajantha painting in India.
 The paintings do not show any religious influence and they represent King Kashyapa.

-Sigiriya pleasure garden
+Places to visit in Sigiriya – a pleasure garden

 - A Rectangular area confined by brick walls

 - Fountain Garden

 - Octagonal Pond